WorldCup Sampling for Multi-bit LLM Watermarking: Methodology

 Intuitively, this complementary construction induces perfect anti-correlation between $\mathbf{g}_0$ and $\mathbf{g}_1$: tokens favored under $\mathbf{g}_0$ are deterministically disfavored under $\mathbf{g}_1$.
 As a result, the two message hypotheses are pushed to opposite extremes of the $g$-value spectrum, yielding the maximum possible separation between their induced embedding distributions.
 From a decoding perspective, this symmetry directly maximizes the decision margin and improves robustness against noise.

-Figure~\ref{Fig: G_values} provides a visualization of this effect.
-Compared with independently sampled (random) $g$-value functions, complementary $g$-values exhibit a strict linear relationship, making the two message states ($0$ and $1$) substantially easier to distinguish.
+Figure~\ref{Fig: G_values} visualizes this effect.
+Compared to independently sampled (random) $g$-value functions, complementary $g$-values exhibit a strict linear relationship, making the two message states ($0$ and $1$) substantially easier to distinguish.
 This observation motivates the following proposition, which formalizes the optimality of complementary $g$-value functions in the multi-bit watermarking setting.

 \begin{proposition} Let $g_\ell(x,r)$ be a Bernoulli $g$-value and $\bar{g}_\ell(x,r)$ its complementary counterpart.
 Encoding bits $0$ and $1$ by selecting between $g_\ell$ and $\bar{g}_\ell$ yields two embedding distributions whose statistical discriminability is maximized. \end{proposition}